Atherys/AtherysDocs/docs/npcs/NPC-Functions.md

 ## getNPCEntity

-Gets the entity object from the NPC, or null.
+Gets the `Entity` from the NPC, or null.

 #### Signature:
 ```js